Updated May 27, 2026

 Go with a professional rafting company (Our favorite is Royal Gorge Rafting of course).
 When rafting with a professional rafting outfitter, they will have you informed, prepared with the right tools and gear, and they will have professionals running the program.
 You would never dare to try and fly your 747 from New York to San Francisco, nor would they let you and trust us we won’t have you guiding the boat either.
 There is a reason you go with a professional rafting outfitter.

 The answer here is easy for us.
 No. Rather than afraid, you should be prepared and excited for the fantastic experience ahead!
 You should be realistic with your abilities as well.
-If you are not in reasonable shape or if you are significantly larger than the average outdoor enthusiast, you might want to reconsider a high water raft trip.
+If you are not in reasonable shape or if you are significantly larger than the average outdoor enthusiast, you might want to reconsider a royal gorge rafting trip.
 The reality is that a larger person will have a more difficult time in the event you fall out of the raft.
 The bigger you are, the harder it is to deal with an out of boat experience.
 You should also reconsider rafting if you have any history of heart or lung conditions, severe asthma, back problems, recent surgery, obesity, or osteoporosis, or if you are pregnant.

 There is a lot to be aware of, and that is why we are here to show you how to have the safest and best experience when purposefully engaging the incredible sport of whitewater rafting & kayaking!